Introduction to CSCI206 Lab

 Our TAs for this semester are:

-After entering the correct information for your instructors and TAs, please click the green button “Add users to project” (make sure you allow them the Developer level access.)
+After entering the correct information for your instructors and TAs, please click the green button “Add to project” (make sure you allow them the Master level access.)
 You should now have seven members to your csci206 project (including yourself).
-When you are done, click on the “Setting” icon again, and choose the “Protected Branches” option from the pull-down menu, as seen in the following.

 Exercise 3: Creating an organized directory structure